ESTA Member bios

 Mr Paul Henderson (Member)

-Appointed as a Member of ESTA in May 2015.
+Appointed a Member of ESTA in May 2015.
 Paul Henderson is a lawyer of over 30 years’ experience.
 He was a partner and director of Slater & Gordon Lawyers, retiring from the firm in February 2015.
-Paul is a partner at Gordon Legal and is an expert in personal injury law.
+Paul is a partner and director at Gordon Legal and is an expert in personal injury law.
 Mr Henderson has served on the Specialist Board of Examiners, various Law Institute and Court Committees.
 He is on the Board of the Western Bulldogs Football Club Community Foundation and is a board member of the AFLPA Injury and Hardship Fund.
 He is a director of several private companies and is a graduate of the Australian Institute of Company Directors.
-Mr Henderson Chairs ESTA’s Audit, Risk Management, and Compliance Committee.
+Mr Henderson chairs ESTA’s Audit, Risk Management, and Compliance Committee.